 Make a great first impression

 Doors serve a practical and aesthetic role in the overall interior design of your home.
-The front door provides a first impression, along with security and privacy to your property.
+The front door provides a first impression, along with security and privacy for your property.
 Internal doors shut areas off, which can mean savings on heating and cooling, noise reduction and the miraculous disappearance of clutter.

 Fiberglass is a relatively new material in doors today.
-It’s very low maintenance, resists denting and scratching, and is very h3 and secure.
+It’s very low maintenance, resists denting and scratching, and is very secure.
 It also offers a wood grain if you desire a wood-look.
 Another benefit to fiberglass is that unlike wood and steel, it doesn’t need to be finished to be considered low maintenance.
 Fiberglass, even when left unfinished, will last for years without fears of mold, deterioration, or rust.

 Today’s steel doors do much more than just provide security though they perform that function quite well.
 Steel doors are also renowned for their insulating qualities.
 Typically, steel doors are constructed of a hollow heavy gauge galvanized steel shell that is filled with expanding foam or some other high-density insulation foam.
 Galvanizing prevents the steel from rusting.
 After the foam sets and hardens, the surfaces are coated so that the door is not cold to the touch.